• Home

 It’s a great central spot to simply unwind.
 Plaza Grande is where many Meridians and travelers alike congregate during the day, into the evening, and particularly on the weekends.
 Surrounded by architectural marvels, like the Cathedral and Government Palace, this central city square provides a beautiful 360-degree backdrop.

 Find a bench shaded by a tree to get out of the heat and let the breeze drift by.
-Visit one of the many food vendors who set up along the edge of the plaza, particularly on Sundays, to indulge in a mid-afternoon snack.
+Visit one of the many food vendors that set up along the edge of the plaza, particularly on Sundays, to indulge in a mid-afternoon snack.
 Watch children feeding the pigeons and buying balloons.

 Enjoy the company you’re with or practice your Spanish by making some new friends.
 Merida’s Plaza Grande is the place to do so.
 Yucatan’s signature dual chairs scattered throughout the plaza make it easy to chat with one another.
 Plaza Grande is also the spot to snap a photo in front of the colorful Merida sign.